Prague to Aschaffenburg

 Overview

-Cycling along the Main River is easy and scenic, passing vineyards, medieval towns, quiet forests, and welcoming riverside cities, as well as some of Franconia’s charming wine villages where daily life still centers around the local vineyard.
-Days are active but never demanding, with evenings spent back on board enjoying good food and easy conversation.
+The route follows one of Germany’s most popular cycling regions, passing vineyards, medieval towns, quiet forests, and some of Franconia’s charming wine villages where daily life still centers around the local vineyard.
+Days are active but never too demanding, with evenings spent back on board enjoying good food and easy conversation.
 Franconia’s strong sense of tradition comes through in its wine culture, warm hospitality, and unmistakable Gemütlichkeit.

 Along the way, the route includes UNESCO World Heritage sites and historic cities such as Bamberg, Würzburg, and Aschaffenburg, where centuries of history remain very much alive.